StergachisLab/DAF-QC-SMK/README.md

 `results/{sample_name}/align/{sample_name}.decorated.bam` bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
 Strand designation is stored in the `st` tag.
 If `decorated_samplesize` is specified in the config file, this will contain a randomly selected sample of full length, top/bottom strand reads.

 `results/{sample_name}/align/{sample_name}.mapped.consensus.bam` bam containing MSA consensus of full length, top/bottom reads with a minimum number of reads specified by dups_required (default:3).
 Consensus read names are `pbmarkdup` `du` tags with "_consensus" appended.
 The `du` tag is also included.
 The `zm` tag is arbitrarily set to that of the `du` tag name.
 The `dc` tag indicates the number of reads that were used to construct the consensus.
 For visualization, the `YC` tag colors consensus reads pink.
+For `consensus_min_reads` that include values <3, the consensus for groups with 2 reads will be one of the reads in the duplicate group, typically the pbmarkdup representative (`du` tag read name), and the consensus for groups with 1 read will be that read.
+Note that `consensus_min_reads` <3 is not recommended for most applications as it may lead to an over-representation of poorly sequenced reads.

 ### Data files